SAVE/EXPORT FILE FORMATS

-Usually you will be exporting your project to .wav or .mp3 audio files to be played in a media player, car stereo or hi-fi.
+Normally you will export to .wav or .mp3 audio files to be played in a media player, car stereo or hi-fi.
 The final mix is exported from FL Studio using the export option in the file menu in a non-real time process called 'rendering'.
-The time taken will depend on export settings (see below) and project complexity.
-Rendered audio is better quality than the live sound from FL Studio.
-Export formats include:
+The time taken will depend on export settings and project complexity.
+Rendered audio is usually better quality than the live sound from FL Studio.

-- Audio - .wav, .mp3, .ogg & .flac formats save the complete audio mix of your project (see the note below on including sounds from external hardware).
+- Audio - .wav, .mp3, .ogg & .flac formats save an audio mix of your project.
+By default, the Master Mixer track is rendered, but you can export individual Mixer tracks with the 'Split mixer tracks' option.
+See the note below on including sounds from external synthesizers and audio hardware.

-NOTE: Exporting to audio is not necessary to save your project for later work, use the File menu project Save option to .flp or
+- Saving projects - Exporting to audio is not necessary to save your project for later work, use the File menu project Save option to .flp or .zip.

 Recording External Hardware

-NOTE: To include sounds from external hardware such as a synthesizer, drum-machine or sampler in the final render -
+To include sounds from external hardware such as a synthesizer, drum-machine or sampler in the final render:

-- Make MIDI connections to the device from your computer AND audio connections from the device to your audio interface inputs.
+- Make MIDI connections to the device from your computer AND audio connections from the device to your audio device inputs.